JobinnIT/wageapp/README.md

 Wageapp uses a JSON file containing the city data to do calculations.
 This file can be modified and updated with new data as needed.

 - Fork the repo.
-- Paste the information in the JSON file `wage.json.` Here is an example:
+- Edit the information in the JSON file `wage.json`.
+Here is an example:

 ```json
 {